|

 Focus is achieved by screwing lens in/out of mount (more on that later), but any contact between lens and sensor will likely damage both, so beware and make sure there is room and means to install IR-cut filter if necessary.

-Cameras with remote controls are becoming common for good reason.
-A wireless remote eliminates having to grope for controls and allows easy start/stop without risking change in focus or direction by handling camera.
 Multiple mounted cams may all be activated simultaneously by a single remote, too, provided they've all been paired and setup.
-This function is important enough to be considered critical in many situations (driving, riding, etc.), and can be thought of as in-camera editing saving a lot of time later.
-Cams with a standby mode often have impressive battery life, lasting 4-8 hours or more.
-The alternative to remote control is programmed automation.
+This function is important enough to be considered critical in some situations (while driving for example), and can be thought of as in-camera editing saving a lot of time later.
+Cams with a standby mode often have decent battery life, lasting 4-8 hours or more.
+An alternative to remote control is programmed automation.

 Programmable cameras may be set to record nonstop, re-recording over previous video in a continuous loop.
 Cameras with loop functions in their programming are commonly sold as dash-cams or "black-box" cameras and operate much like a so-called black-box in an aircraft.
 A physical shock or save button will lock current clip to prevent it being overwritten as camera continues to record.
 Autosave options are entirely a function of camera's programming, and options vary between brands.
 Otherwise, a non-stop loop may be used to capture everything, but be prepared for reviewing hours of video.